cyberbotics/webots-doc/automobile/sumo-interface.md

 An interface with a microscopic traffic simulator called `SUMO` (Simulation of Urban MObility) has been developed using a `Supervisor` node.
 The advantage of interfacing SUMO with Webots is that it allows to easily generate traffic using a large number of vehicles in real-time.
-This interface is written in python in a supervisor controller and uses  [TraCI](http://sumo.dlr.de/wiki/TraCI) to communicate with SUMO.
+This interface is written in Python in a supervisor controller and uses  [TraCI](http://sumo.dlr.de/wiki/TraCI) to communicate with SUMO.